 Enhance the Flavour Instead of Covering It

-Spritzing should be used to enhance the taste of your meat, so avoid getting too creative with it which can take away the meat’s authentic flavour.
+Spritzing should enhance the taste of your meat, so avoid getting too creative with it, which can diminish the meat’s authentic flavor.

-Spritzed ribs tend to have a looser texture and softer interior because of the regular supply of moisture.
+Spritzed ribs tend to have a looser texture and softer interior because of the regular moisture supply.

 The Visual Appeal of Spritzed Ribs

-Spritzed ribs may vary in colour depending on the ingredients of the spritz solution.
-A longer cook time could also contribute to a darker crust due to the sugar in the crust having longer to caramelize.
+Spritzed ribs may vary in color depending on the ingredients of the spritz solution.
+A longer cooking time could also contribute to a darker crust because the sugar in the crust has longer to caramelize.

 If you don’t mind dedicating a little extra time to achieve a tender and flavor-packed rack of ribs, then spritzing is the method for you.